Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 E  hello@jessec.dev
 Li  www.linkedin.com/in/jesse-creech**

-I am a Web Developer with a good knowledge of core OO principles.
+I am a Web Developer with a good knowledge of OO principles.
 I have extensive knowledge of the enterprise software development life cycle as well as previous expertise in front end UX design.
 I aspire to be a key member of a high performing development team, utilising the latest technologies and development practises.
 I look for opportunities that will challenge me so that I can continuously improve as a developer, whilst working on projects that I find fascinating.

 [comment]: # (END Details Block)